appsody/website/content/docs/stacks/test.md

 ## Next steps

 You have now developed, packaged, and tested a stack.
-You can now publish your stack so that other developers can use it's functionality to accelerate development of their own cloud-native applications.
+You can now publish your stack so that other developers can use its functionality to accelerate development of their own cloud-native applications.
 For more information, see [Publishing Stacks](publish).